vvizardev/pumpfun-laserstream-sniper-rust/README.md

 You can set parameter of bonding curve in this platform via initailize and add

-### Where does token2022 moves after hitting the bonding curve
+### Where does token2022 move after hitting the bonding curve

 After hitting the bonding curve , tokens move to Raydium CLMM pool